RyantheKing/RyansSite/_posts/2021-10-13-chess-board-reader.md

 ---

 ## Detecting pieces on a chess board
-The goal of this project was intially to be able to read a chess board and convert an image from an overhead webcam to a FEN string ([Forsyth-Edwards Notation](https://www.chess.com/terms/fen-chess){:target="_blank"}).
+The goal of this project was initially to be able to read a chess board and convert an image from an overhead webcam to a FEN string ([Forsyth-Edwards Notation](https://www.chess.com/terms/fen-chess){:target="_blank"}).
 This way one could quickly read the board, and then given whose turn it was, use other APIs to return a best move for the user. \
 This initially required a 2-step solution:
 1. Take a picture of the board and separate it into 64 sub-images, each containing a single square.
 2. Use a specialized AI model to check what type of piece is on each occupied square.